 Day 2 on Karon Beach

-A Morning on the Beach
+A Morning on Karon Beach

 Lunch at Mama Restaurant

-Just as it started to pour down rain, we headed to lunch and found a small spot right off the beach called Mama Restaurant.
+Just as it started to pour down rain, we found a small restaurant right off the beach called Mama Restaurant.
 Luckily for us, we made it just in the nick of time and didn’t get wet.
-Here, I enjoyed a tasty bowl of green curry with white rice, and we caught up with the rest of the world for a bit, since they had WiFi.

-A Swim at the Karon Whale Resort
+Swim at Karon Whale Resort

 Dinner at Two Chefs Bar & Grill

-Later that evening, we discovered our favorite restaurant ever, Two Chefs Bar & Grill, since even on the other side of the world, I have to do ‘Taco Tuesday’, haha.
-Not only was the food great here, but we also enjoyed live music from two gals who came to recognize us over the next couple days, since we ended up back here again – ha!
+Not only was the food great, but we also enjoyed the live music.
+And, the two gals who were performing came to recognize us over the next couple days, since we ended up back here again!

 Day 3 on Karon Beach